2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Introduction

-With a clear view of the 2-form gauge structure of the classical spin vorticity model in hand, we then turn to constructing a hypothetical novel phase of quantum matter: a \emph{2-form U(1) QSL} (\cref{sec:QSV}).
-By perturbing the classical model with quantum (non-Ising) exchange interactions, we derive at second order in perturbation theory a \emph{membrane exchange} model which drives quantum tunnelling between the classical ground states, a direct analog of the ring exchange model of QSI~\cite{hermelePyrochlorePhotonsSpin2004}.
+With a clear view of the 2-form gauge structure of the classical spin vorticity model in hand, we begin to lay the groundwork for the realization of a hypothetical novel phase of quantum matter: a \emph{2-form U(1) QSL} (\cref{sec:QSV}).
+By perturbing the classical model with quantum (non-Ising) exchange interactions, we derive at using degenerate perturbation theory a \emph{membrane exchange} model which describes quantum tunnelling between the classical ground states, a direct analog of the ring exchange model of QSI~\cite{hermelePyrochlorePhotonsU12004}.
 We demonstrate that this model maps directly to a (frustrated) 2-form U(1) lattice gauge theory.
 The proposed 2-form U(1) QSL then corresponds to the deconfined phase of this gauge theory.
-Our primary aim in this work is to elucidate the qualitative gauge-theoretic features of this phase, while direct verification of its stability will require significant future work.
+Our primary aim in this work is to elucidate the qualitative gauge-theoretic features of this phase, while direct verification of its stability, or lack thereof, will require significant future work.
 Toward that end, we demonstrate how to embed the spin Hilbert space within the larger Hilbert space of a Higgs-like model by augmenting the system with a 1-form ``string field'' which is slaved to the 2-form gauge field by a generalized Gauss law when restricting to the physical spin Hilbert space.
-In principle, this allows for a gauge mean field~\cite{savaryCoulombicQuantumLiquids2012,leeGenericQuantumSpin2012,savarySpinLiquidRegimes2013,savaryQuantumCoherenceQuantum2021} treatment.
-We discuss the stability of this putative 2-form U(1) QSL, whose fate is ultimately dependent on the effects of the same sorts of magnetic instantons that are present in 1-form U(1) QSLs in one lower dimension.
-Recalling that a U(1) QSL, the Dirac spin liquid~\cite{hermeleStabilitySpinLiquids2004,hermeleAlgebraicSpinLiquid2005,songUnifyingDescriptionCompeting2019,wietekQuantumElectrodynamicsDimensions2023,kiesePinchpointsHalfmoonsStars2023,zouStiefelLiquidsPossible2021}, is currently strongly believed to be stable in two spatial dimensions, we argue that a 2-form U(1) QSL could likely be stabilized in three spatial dimensions as well.
-In summary, we establish the existence of a 2-form classical spin liquid, and lay the ground work for the detailed study of a novel phase of quantum magnetic matter: 2-form U(1) QSLs.
-Finally, we briefly discuss in \cref{sec:experimental} the prospects of experimentally realizing 2-form spin liquids such as theoretically proposed in this work.
+This procedure then allows, in principle, for a gauge mean field theory treatment~\cite{savaryCoulombicQuantumLiquids2012,leeGenericQuantumSpin2012,savarySpinLiquidRegimes2013,savaryQuantumCoherenceQuantum2021}.
+We discuss the stability of this putative 2-form U(1) QSL, whose fate is ultimately dependent on the effects of the same sorts of magnetic instantons that destabilize 1-form U(1) QSLs in two spatial dimensions~\cite{polyakovQuarkConfinementTopology1977}.
+We conjecture that a 2-form U(1) QSL could be stabilized in three spatial dimensions analogous to the two-dimensional Dirac U(1) spin liquid~\cite{hermeleStabilityU1Spin2004,hermeleAlgebraicSpinLiquid2005}, whose stability (despite instantons) is strongly supported by renormalization~\cite{songUnifyingDescriptionCompeting2019}, symmetry~\cite{songSpinonBandTopology2020}, and numerical studies~\cite{wietekQuantumElectrodynamics2+12024,kiesePinchpointsHalfmoonsStars2023}.
+In summary, we establish the existence of a 2-form classical spin liquid and lay the ground work for the detailed study of a novel phase of quantum magnetic matter: 2-form U(1) QSLs.
+We briefly discuss in \cref{sec:experimental} the prospects of experimentally realizing 2-form spin liquids such as theoretically proposed in this work.
+We end the paper with a discussion and general conclusions in Section \cref{sec:discussion}.